Introduction to Multi-Armed Bandits: Model and examples

 \end{enumerate}

 Note that the reward of a given arm can only take two possible values in the first two examples, but could, in principle, take arbitrary values in the third example.

-\xhdr{Notation}.
-We use the following conventions in this chapter and throughout much of the book.
+\begin{remark} We use the following conventions in this chapter and throughout much of the book.
 We will use \emph{arms} and \emph{actions} interchangeably.
 Arms are denoted with $a$, rounds with $t$.
 There are $K$ arms and $T$ rounds.
 The set of all arms is $\mA$.
 The mean reward of arm $a$ is $\mu(a) := \E[\mD_a]$.
 The best mean reward is denoted $\mu^* := \max_{a\in\mA} \mu(a)$.
 The difference $\Delta(a) := \mu^*-\mu(a)$ describes how bad arm $a$ is compared to $\mu^*$; we call it the \emph{gap} of arm $a$.
 An optimal arm is an arm $a$ with $\mu(a)=\mu^*$; note that it is not necessarily unique.
-We take $a^*$ to denote some optimal arm. $[n]$ denotes the set $\{1,2 \LDOTS n\}$.
+We take $a^*$ to denote some optimal arm. $[n]$ denotes the set $\{1,2 \LDOTS n\}$. \end{remark}

 \xhdr{Regret.} How do we argue whether an algorithm is doing a good job across different problem instances?
 The problem is, some problem instances inherently allow higher rewards than others.
-One standard approach is to compare the algorithm's cumulative reward to the \emph{best-arm benchmark} $\mu^* \cdot T$: the expected reward of always playing an optimal arm (and the best possible total expected reward for a particular problem instance).
-Formally, we define
+One standard approach is to compare the algorithm's cumulative reward to the \emph{best-arm benchmark} $\mu^* \cdot T$: the expected reward of always playing an optimal arm, which is the best possible total expected reward for a particular problem instance.
+Formally, we define the following quantity, called \emph{regret} at round $T$:

-This quantity is called \emph{regret} at round $T$. \footnote{It is called called ``regret" because this is how much the algorithm ``regrets" not knowing what is the best arm.} Note that $a_t$, the arm chosen at round $t$, is a random quantity, as it may depend on randomness in rewards and/or in the algorithm.
+Indeed, this is how much the algorithm ``regrets" not knowing the best arm in advance.
+Note that $a_t$, the arm chosen at round $t$, is a random quantity, as it may depend on randomness in rewards and/or in the algorithm.
 So, $R(T)$ is also a random variable.
 We will typically talk about \emph{expected} regret $\E[R(T)]$.

-We mainly care about the dependence of $E[R(T)]$ regret on the time horizon $T$.
+We mainly care about the dependence of $\E[R(T)]$ regret on the time horizon $T$.
 We also consider the dependence on the number of arms $K$ and the mean rewards $\mu(\cdot)$.
 We are less interested in the fine-grained dependence on the reward distributions (beyond the mean rewards).
 We will usually use big-O notation to focus on the asymptotic dependence on the parameters of interests, rather than keep track of the constants.

 \begin{remark}[Terminology] Since our definition of regret sums over all rounds, we sometimes call it \emph{cumulative} regret.
 When/if we need to highlight the distinction between $R(T)$ and $\E[R(T)]$, we say \emph{realized regret} and \emph{expected regret}; but most of the time we just say ``regret" and the meaning is clear from the context.
 The quantity $R(T)$ is sometimes called \emph{pseudo-regret} in the literature. \end{remark}